 Some would argue that cappuccinos aren’t usually made with latte art on top.
 Nevertheless, in many cafes and coffee shops they are.
 I don’t really see why latte art should only be made on lattes…

 Those two drinks are unlike in nature in many ways.

 A true cappuccino is made with an espresso shot coming out of the machine hot.

 When added to the chilling Frappuccino the hot coffee melts the blended ice and changes the drink’s texture and overall mouthfeel.

-That’s why Starbucks came up with the Frappuccino roast (also known as Frap Roast), which is basically instant coffee powder specially made for such a cold drink.
+That’s why Starbucks came up with the Frappuccino roast (also known as Frap Roast), which is basically instant coffee powder, specially made for this cold drink.

-This powder is mixed up with water creating a strong and quite bitter coffee liquid that complements all the other ingredients.
+This powder is mixed with water, creating a strong and quite bitter coffee liquid.

 Each Frappuccino contains a certain number of Frap roast pumps.

 For example, in a Venti cup, you usually get 4 pumps in the beverage.